 20. Congressional Review Act.
-[The Commission will submit this draft Report and Order to the Administrator of the Office of Information and Regulatory Affairs, Office of Management and Budget, for concurrence as to whether this rule is "major" or "non-major" under the Congressional Review Act, 5 U.S.C. § 804(2).]
-The Commission will send a copy of this Report and Order to Congress and the Government Accountability Office pursuant to the Congressional Review Act.
+The Commission has determined, and the Administrator of the Office of Information and Regulatory Affairs, Office of Management and Budget, concurs, that this rule is "non-major" under the Congressional Review Act, 5 U.S.C. § 804(2).
+The Commission will send a copy of this Report and Order to Congress and the Government Accountability Office pursuant to 5 U.S.C. § 801(a)(1)(A).

 21. Final Regulatory Flexibility Certification.
-As required by the Regulatory Flexibility Act of 1980 (RFA), an Initial Regulatory Flexibility Certification was incorporated into the NPRM.
-Pursuant to the Regulatory Flexibility Act of 1980, as amended, the Commission's Final Regulatory Flexibility Certification relating to this Report and Order is attached as Appendix C.
+As required by the Regulatory Flexibility Act of 1980 (RFA),73 an Initial Regulatory Flexibility Certification was incorporated into the NPRM.74 Pursuant to the Regulatory Flexibility Act of 1980, as amended,75 the Commission's Final Regulatory Flexibility Certification relating to this Report and Order is attached as Appendix C.